mosparo/osticket-plugin/README.md

 Please see our [How to use](https://mosparo.io/how-to-use/) introduction on our website to learn how to use mosparo in your form.

-In step 3 of the how-to-use explanation, you must integrate mosparo into your osTicket.
+In step 3 of the how-to-use explanation, you must integrate mosparo into your osTicket installation.
 Please follow the [Installation](#installation) part below for this process.

 ## Requirements